discretize/discretize-guides/fractals/sunqua-peak/index.md

 <Grid>
 <GridItem xs="12" sm="7">
 After bringing the boss down to 33%, she gets <Effect name="Invulnerability"/> and pushes the group to the edge.
 After a short while, dark orbs appear on set intervals that tether to players.
 The player closest to the orb gets tethered and receives the debuff <Uncategorized name="tidalbargain"/>.
-You can take over the <Uncategorized name="tidalbargain"/> by standing inbetween the tethered person and the orb.
+You can take over the <Uncategorized name="tidalbargain"/> by standing in-between the tethered person and the orb.
 Players are also targeted by green AoEs, stay stacked to share the damage taken.

-After the 4th orb disappears, the boss dashes to the side and repeats the same pattern as before, only this time she starts casting a more poweful version of the previous line attacks, summoning water tornados that deal heavy damage.
+After the 4th orb disappears, the boss dashes to the side and repeats the same pattern as before, only this time she starts casting a more powerful version of the previous line attacks, summoning water tornados that deal heavy damage.
 Be very careful and avoid them.

 </GridItem>